ajmath/xwing-card-images/README.md

 ### images

 The `images` folder contains images for each card.
-Pilot cards are defi
+Pilot cards are divided by faction (imperial, rebels, scum) then ship type.
+Upgrades are divided by upgrade type.

 ### util